bixb922/crank-organ/doc-software/README.md

 The large buttons are:

 * Save setlist: save the current setlist to flash.
 The current setlist will be lost with power off, the setlist on flash will remain.
+This is the only action that affects the saved setlist, all other actions are on the current (transient) setlist.
 * Load setlist: load the setlist from flash, replacing the current setlist
 * Clear setlist: clear the current setlist.
 Then you can get back to the tune list page and select new tunes.
 The setlist in flash is not affected.
 * Shuffle setlist: shuffle tunes in the current setlist randomly.
-* Shuffle all: Shuffle all tunes in the tunelib randomly.
+* Shuffle all: Get all tunes in the tune library and shuffle all randomly.

 ### Crank and speed control
 ![tempo control](performance_tempo_control.jpg)

 If a crank sensor installed, the crank turning speed will influence playback speed.
-The buttons here allow to regulate the relationship this is, set what crank speed is normal.
+The buttons here allow to regulate the relationship, this is, set what crank speed is the normal speed.

 # Operation on power on
-It's best to have the home page, tunelist page or performance page open in the browser of the cell phone when starting.
-The home page, tune list page and performance page poll the microcontroller every few seconds, and will update the information as soon as the microcontroller is up.
+It's best to have the main menu page, tunelist page or performance page open in the browser of the cell phone when starting.
+The main menu page, tune list page and performance page poll the microcontroller every few seconds, and will update the information as soon as the microcontroller is up.
 Put a favorite marker on the page to have it at hand.
 However, having the page open is not mandatory, you can operate without cell phone or turn in on later if needed.
+Also: there is an configuration option to select the tune list or performance page as alternate home page.)

 If a RGB (neopixel) LED is on the board and configured, it will show blue on start and flashes green when ready.
 If it turns red, an error has occurred, see error log in system configuration.
 If you suspect a problem with the software, please report errors as an issue, pasting log and description of situation.